+Charlotte Black

-Charlotte Black Independent Non-Executive Director
+Independent Non-Executive Director

-A Fellow of the Chartered Institute for Securities & Investment and an independent public affairs consultant.
-She was until 2015 director, corporate affairs at Brewin Dolphin Holdings PLC, having previously served within that company as marketing director and in investment management roles.
+A Fellow of the Chartered Institute for Securities & Investment, she was until 2015 director, corporate affairs at Brewin Dolphin Holdings PLC, having previously served within that company as marketing director and in investment management roles.
 She has served on the boards of a number of industry related entities including The Wealth Management Association, The Chartered Institute for Securities & Investment and Euroclear PLC.
+Charlotte is a founder Director of Artclear Ltd - a financial infrastructure platform for the art industry.

-3 years 10 Months, appointed a Director on 16 January 2019
+4 years 10 Months, appointed a Director on 16 January 2019